Bridging GANs and Bayesian Neural Networks via Partial Stochasticity: Introduction

 \section{Introduction}

 \glsresetall

-\gans \citep{Goodfellow14} are a popular and powerful class of generative models originally conceived for artificial curiosity \citep{Schmidhuber90,Schmidhuber91}. \gans have shown impressive performance, e.g., image generation quality in computer vision applications (see, e.g., \citet{9156570, Wang23}).
-A notoriously difficult aspect of \gans is their optimization, and we speculate that this is the reason why the literature on generative modeling has recently drifted from \gans to diffusion models.
+\gans \citep{Goodfellow14} are a popular and powerful class of generative models originally conceived for artificial curiosity \citep{Schmidhuber90,Schmidhuber91}. \gans have shown impressive performance, e.g., in generating realistic-looking images in computer vision applications (see, e.g., \citet{9156570, Wang23}).
+A notoriously difficult aspect of \gans is their optimization, and we speculate that this is the reason why the literature on generative modeling has recently shifted its focus to diffusion models.
 However, \gans remain attractive because once trained, the cost of generating one sample is as low as one model evaluation, while diffusion models require more computational effort \citep{Zheng23}.

-In this work, our aim is to revive the interest in \gans by providing novel insights from Bayesian model selection that serve as a starting point to explain their success and limitations.
-Our analysis takes a probabilistic generative modeling view of \gans, where a distribution over a set of latent variables $p(\mbz) = \cN(\mbz | \mbzero, \mbI)$ is transformed into a distribution over random variables $\mbx$ through a function $\mbf_{\mathrm{gen}}(\mbz, \mbpsi)$ parameterized by a neural network (usually referred to as the generator) with parameters $\mbpsi$ \citep{Bishop98,MacKay95}.
+In this work, our aim is to revive the interest in \gans by studying them as \bnns with partial stochasticity \citep{Sharma23}, allowing us to advance our understanding of their success and limitations.
+In our analysis, we introduce a set of random variables $p(\mbz) = \cN(\mbz | \mbzero, \mbI)$ that is transformed into a set of random variables $\mbx$ through a function $\mbf_{\mathrm{gen}}(\mbz, \mbpsi)$ parameterized by a neural network ({\em a.k.a.} the generator) with parameters $\mbpsi$ \citep{Bishop98,MacKay95}.
+This construction is considered partially stochastic because all stochasticity is encapsulated in $\mbz$, while neural network parameters are deterministic (\emph{Model~b} in \cref{fig:graphical_models}).

-The first insight into the success of \gans comes from the literature on \bnns \citep{Neal96,Mackay94}, where \citet{Sharma23} establish that partially stochastic networks are universal approximators of any continuous density over $\mbx$, provided that the dimensionality of latent variables is large enough and that the generator satisfies the standard conditions of universal function approximation \citep{Leshno93}.
+The first insight into the success of \gans comes from the literature on \bnns \citep{Neal96,Mackay94}; we can adapt recent results on \bnns with partial stochasticity \citep{Sharma23} to establish that \gans are universal approximators of any absolutely continuous distribution over $\mbx$, provided that the dimensionality of latent variables is large enough and that the generator satisfies the standard conditions of universal function approximation \citep{Leshno93}.
+In other words, partial stochasticity leads to sufficiently expressive \bnns, compared to fully stochastic \bnns where neural network parameters are considered stochastic and they have a prior conditioned on some hyper-parameters $\mbh$ \citep{TranNeurIPS21} (\emph{Model~a} in \cref{fig:graphical_models}).

+The second insight into the success of \gans comes from the analysis of the likelihood of the corresponding graphical model.
+After defining the latent variables $\mbZ = \{ \mbz_i \}_{i=1, \ldots, N}$ associated with the training data $\mbX$, we would like to integrate these variables out as $\int p(\mbX | \mbZ, \mbpsi) p(\mbZ) d\mbZ$ to obtain the marginalized likelihood $p(\mbX | \mbpsi)$.
+However, the intractability of this objective prevents us from being able to optimize it with respect to $\mbpsi$.